0x2c7/ruby_jard/README.md

 ![Guide UI](./docs/guide-ui.png)

 The main page of the debugging UI includes 4 screens:
-- Source: Show the current file, surrounding source code of executing line.
+- Source: Show the current file, surrounding the source code of the executing line.
-- Stacktrace: Show the current thread's stacktrace.
-You can use `up`, `down`, `frame` to navigate through the stacktrace.
+- Stacktrace: Show the current thread's stack trace.
+You can use `up`, `down`, `frame` to navigate through the stack trace.
-- Variables: Show all the variables in the current context, including local variables, instance variables and constants.
+- Variables: Show all the variables in the current context, including local variables, instance variables, and constants.
 - Threads: Show all the threads of the process.
 This screen is valuable in case you are debugging a multi-threaded program.

 At this alpha state, Ruby Jard support some basic commands:
 - `next`: continue the execution to the next line.
 - `step`: continue the execution, do deep into the implementation of methods in the current line.
 - `continue`: continue the execution.
-The program gonna stops at the next break point.
+The program gonna stops at the next breakpoint.
-- `finish`: Finish the execution of current frame, and go back.
+- `finish`: Finish the execution of the current frame, and go back.
-- `up`: explore the stacktrace, jump to the upper frame of current program
+- `up`: explore the stack trace, jump to the upper frame of the current program
-- `down`: explore the stacktrace, jump to the lower frame of current program
+- `down`: explore the stack trace, jump to the lower frame of the current program
-- `frame`: explore the stacktrace, jump to a precise frame in the stacktrace.
+- `frame`: explore the stack trace, jump to a precise frame in the stack trace.

 ## Contributing